jschrier/blog/_posts/2023-08-02-Imaginary-Syllabi:-Prompt-Engineering-And-Addressative-Magic.md

 # Parerga and Paralipomena

 * (added 03 Oct 2023) [Benjamin Breen has a post on describing his use of GPT-4 to translate 16th century Jesuit demonology texts](https://resobscura.substack.com/p/translating-latin-demonology-manuals); the [hackernews comments](https://news.ycombinator.com/item?id=37752272) are insightful;  possible reading for the class [Thinking with Demons](https://amzn.to/3tbX0Yy) which explores how the witchcraft craze of the 15-18th centuries was a product of "rationality"
+* (added 09 Nov 2023) [Secret History of Western Esotericism oddcast interview with Karin Valis](https://shwep.net/oddcast/karin-valis-on-magic-and-artificial-intelligence/) on Magic and Artificial Intelligence some things it reminded me about include
+    - Egyptian/Late Platonist/Theurgic interest in animating statues
+    - Theories of divination (and the incompatibility of some of those with mechanical means)
+    - [Valis' blog](https://mercurialminutes.substack.com) is a source of many rich ideas for this